Winter Break Camp registration is open!

 December 27 & 28, 2018

 For students in Kindergarten - 6th grade

-Sign up for a single day, or the full week for a discounted price.
+Sign up for a single day, or all 5.
+Each day has a different theme!

 Optional care from 3 - 5 PM for an additional fee.

 Each day will include games, nature exploration, art projects, visiting the animals and more!
 See below for daily themes.